 - St Mary the Virgin, Little Chesterford dates from the 13thC and retains much of its original form.
 It was restored in the 19thC.

-- Bridge End Garden was originally laid out in the mid-19thC by Francis Wilson, a prominent Quaker whose family were great benefactors of the town.
-The garden contains a number of contrasting areas ingeniously linked by paths and views.
+- Bridge End Garden contains a number of contrasting areas ingeniously linked by paths and views.
+It was originally laid out in the mid-19thC by Francis Wilson, a prominent Quaker whose family were great benefactors of the town.

 - The Fry Art Gallery contains works by the Great Bardfield group of artists, who settled in the countryside of north-west Essex in the 1930s.
 They specialised mainly in figurative (as opposed to abstract) art.

 - St Mary the Virgin, Saffron Walden dates from 1250 but was mostly rebuilt in the Perpendicular style in the late 15thC, with the spire being added to the tower in 1832.
 The church's size reflects the wealth created by the saffron industry.
 It has a fine organ with a spectacular set of Trompeta Real pipes.